digitalocean/sea-notes-saas-starter-kit/README.md

 2. **Log in** with your new credentials

    - You'll see a dashboard.
-This starter kit is built as a simple note-taking app, so you can:
+This starter kit is built as a simple robotics environment management app, so you can:
-     - **Create notes** (this is the main business logic included)
+     - **Create environments** (this is the main business logic included)
-     - Edit or delete your notes
+     - Edit or delete your environments
    - Try toggling **dark mode/light mode**
    - Go to your **profile** and try updating your profile details
    - **Log out** and log back in

-3. **Create your first note**
+3. **Create your first environment**

-   - Navigate to the **My Notes** section in the dashboard
+   - Navigate to the **My Environments** section in the dashboard
-   - Click the **Add Note** button
+   - Click the **Add Environment** button
-   - Enter a title and content for your note
+   - Enter a name and type for your environment
-   - Click **Save** to create your note
+   - Click **Save** to create your environment
-   - Try editing or deleting the note you created
+   - Try editing or deleting the environment you created

 ![alt text](docs/images/saas_app_create_note_interface.png)